 Food and drink are a potential route for exposure to hazardous chemicals.
 Therefore, food and drink are prohibited from being stored, handled or consumed in laboratories using hazardous chemicals.
 Glassware or utensils that have been used for laboratory operations must never be used to prepare or consume food or beverages.
 Laboratory refrigerators, ice chests, and cold rooms must not be used for food storage.
 Storage or consumption of food or drink is also prohibited in laboratories where radioactive materials are stored or used.
 (Reference – Lab Safety Manual Appendix A, Copy of Laboratory Safety Standard and Appendix C.1.
 General Hygiene Practices)

 Skin contact with chemicals should be avoided.
 Do not smell or taste chemicals.

-Wash hands well before leaving the laboratory area.
+Wash hands thoroughly before leaving the laboratory area, even after wearing gloves.
 Never wash with organic solvent materials.

 Avoid use of contact lenses in the laboratory.
 If contact lenses are worn, notify the Principal Investigator (PI) or laboratory supervisor that you are wearing them and always wear goggles or a face shield.

 Do not work alone in the laboratory if procedures being conducted are hazardous.

 Know the safety precautions that apply to the work that is being done.
 Determine the potential hazards from information available from the Safety Data Sheets (SDSs), department reference materials, or from Environmental Health & Safety (335-3041).
 Use appropriate ventilation systems as discussed in Section III.C of this manual.

 Know the types of protective equipment available including face shields, gloves, and other special clothing or footwear and use the proper type for each job.
 See Section II.F of this manual for information on use, ordering and selection of personal protective equipment.